Loading...

 All restaurant information in East Village is community-verified with source documentation.
 If you discover a restaurant in East Village that cooks without seed oils, submit it to Oil Watch to help others find clean dining options in Manhattan.

-The best seed oil free restaurants in East Village are those rated "Seed Oil Free" (score 85-100) on Oil Watch.
-These restaurants use only healthy fats like olive oil, butter, tallow, and avocado oil for all cooking.
-Browse the East Village map above to see restaurants sorted by score, with the cleanest options listed first.
+The highest-rated seed oil free restaurant in East Village is currently Brodo - East Village.
+Restaurants rated Seed Oil Free use only healthy fats like olive oil, butter, tallow, and avocado oil.
+Browse the East Village map above to see all 15 restaurants.